charlestonsoftware/moneypress-cj/readme.txt

 * Download the zip file from the WordPress Extensions site.
 * Upload the zip file into WordPress via "upload plugins".
 * Get your CJ Key, and CJ Web ID from Commission Junction
-* Go to MoneyPress : CJ LE in the Wordpress Settings menu.
+* Go to MoneyPress : CJ in the Wordpress Settings menu.
 * Enter your CJ Key and CJ Web ID and any other options you'd like to set.

 == Frequently Asked Questions ==